 Normally the Lewes Eye covers contemporary scandals, but here is one which starts at the beginning of the 20th century and has implications for today

-In October 1901 the parish councillors of Glynde in East Sussex wrote a letter of complaint to the Lord of the Manor, Colonel Brand, the owner of the Glynde Estate.
+In October 1901 the parish councillors of Glynde in East Sussex wrote a letter of complaint to the Lord of the Manor, Admiral Brand, the owner of the Glynde Estate.
 Their tone was deferential and cautious, as well it might be, because all of them probably depended on the Estate for their jobs and their homes.

 But they felt that they could not accept the fact that “No trespassing” signs had been erected on paths that, they said, had been public ways from “time immemorial”.
 The erections of the signs was almost certainly organised by Colonel Brand’s estate manager, Tom Pickard.
 They identified 6 paths on which signs had been erected.

 In his reply, Colonel Brand disputed three paths, but admitted that the others were public rights of way.
 He said that he had only had the signs erected because people from out of the village were using the paths (as they were entitled to do).
 It seems that the signs were taken down, because, after further discussion about the disputed paths the councillors expressed their satisfaction with the outcome.

 Alas the route of one of these paths is lost and it is not on the rights of way map today.
 The second is on the map.
 It starts from Glynde Post office and runs over Malling Down.
 But the third is a different matter.
 It is described as going past council member William Holford’s house and then on to the downs.
 Mr Holford was the estate foreman carpenter and he lived in Hillside, a house owned by the estate which is still there today, as is the track past it up onto Malling Down, although it is not on the rights of way map.
 The house and the track are at the top end of the village.